 - 2.1 Selection of Mayor and Vice Mayor.
 The Mayor and Vice Mayor shall be selected annually at a special meeting on the second Thursday of December.
 The Mayor and Vice Mayor shall not serve consecutive terms; provided, however, this provision shall not prevent the Vice Mayor from succeeding to the office of Mayor. - 2.2 Removal of Mayor and Vice Mayor.
 The Mayor or Vice Mayor may be removed from office, for cause, by a 4/5ths affirmative vote of the members.
+Removal for cause shall mean removal of a Councilmember because of such member's (a) willful and continued failure substantially to perform their duties, (b) conviction for, or guilty plea to, a felony, or a crime involving moral turpitude, (c) abuse of illegal drugs or other controlled substances or habitual intoxication, or (d) other illegal activities.
+The removal should proceed with a formal warning, which states with proven evidence of the member's failure to perform their duties and proposed corrective measures.
 The Mayor or Vice Mayor must be advised of the proposed cause for removal at least 72 hours before any action is taken.
 If the Mayor is removed from office, the Vice Mayor shall become Mayor.
 If either officer is removed from office, the Vice Mayor shall be appointed from among the remaining three Councilmembers.